President's rule imposed in Maharashtra; Cong, NCP say no decision yet on Sena proposal

 Congress' Kapil Sibal, who will represent the Shiv Sena in the apex court, told reporters that the Maharashtra governor is working on the directions of the BJP-led central government and alleged that President's rule has been imposed to facilitate horse-trading.
 "That is the whole purpose of the exercise.
 Allow President's rule, give sufficient time to yourself and then use money power, get others legislators on board.
 This is misuse of authority and highly immoral," he said.

-After the Congress-NCP meeting on Tuesday evening, Uddhav Thackeray said the three parties will work out a formula for formation of a government.
+After the Congress-NCP meeting on Tuesday evening, Uddhav Thackeray said the Shiv Sena, the Congress and the NCP will work out a formula for formation of a government.
 He said the Sena had contacted the Congress and the NCP for first time on November 11 and his party also needs a clarity on the Common Minimum Programme (CMP) just like them.

 Asked whether he has officially broken the alliance with the BJP, Thackeray said, "If it is broken, it is by them and not me.
 They lied and tried to prove me a liar."
 He reiterated that sharing the CM's post was decided before the assembly polls, but the BJP did not honour this commitment.